 Disease Surveillance and Investigation

-The public health nurses at the Sarpy/Cass Health Department work diligently in the early detection, intervention, prevention and education of communicable diseases.
+The Sarpy/Cass Health Department works diligently in the early detection, intervention, prevention and education of communicable diseases.
 The Department is notified of communicable disease laboratory results through the National Electronic Disease Surveillance System (NEDSS).
-The public health nurses investigate each report, which may include patient interviews and physician consultations.
+Staff investigate each report, which may include patient interviews and physician consultations.
 Recommendations are made to patients to prevent, promote, and protect the health of community members.

 Foodborne Illness Investigation